British GT: what you need to know

 All cars are subject to a minimum pit-stop time.
 This starts as the car crosses the pit-in line and ends as it triggers the timing beam at pit-out.
 Anyone found to be under this time must serve a stop/go penalty to the same value as they were under time (eg 10secs too fast in the pits equals a 10secs stop/go penalty).

 During one-hour races the minimum time a driver can spend behind the wheel is 25 minutes.
-This minimum time rises to 50 minutes for races lasting two hours or longer.
+This minimum time rises to 60 minutes for Am drivers in races lasting two hours.

 Failure to adhere to these time scales will result in a stop/go penalty or additional time added post-race.